 Conditions affecting the tiny bile ducts

 If the tiny bile ducts within the liver become damaged or narrowed then the flow of bile is restricted.
 A backlog of bile (which contains bilirubin) then spills into the bloodstream.
-Various conditions can affect or damage the bile ducts in this way.
-For example, primary biliary cirrhosis, primary sclerosing cholangitis and as a side-effect of some medicines.
+Various conditions can affect or damage the bile ducts in this way, for example, primary biliary cirrhosis or primary sclerosing cholangitis.
+It can also occur as a side-effect of some medicines.

 Conditions affecting the common bile duct

 The bile from all the tiny bile ducts in the liver drains into the common bile duct.
 If the common bile duct becomes narrowed or blocked (obstructed) then bile (which contains bilirubin) can seep out into the bloodstream and cause jaundice.
 This is sometimes called obstructive jaundice or posthepatic jaundice (hepatic is another word for liver).
 Conditions that can cause obstructive jaundice include:

 - Gallstones.
 These occur when bile, which is normally fluid, forms stones.
 Most gallstones form in the gallbladder and do not cause any problem.
 Jaundice is an uncommon complication of gallstones.
 It occurs if a gallstone comes out of the gallbladder but gets stuck in the common bile duct.
 Bile then cannot pass into the gut and so seeps into the bloodstream.
 See the separate leaflet called Gallstones and Bile for more details.